 A: Yes, they can.
-The basis of ketogenic diets, such as the Atkins Diet, is a restriction of carbohydrate-containing foods in favor of fat and protein containing foods, which causes the state of ketosis resulting in significant decrease in appetite.
-Since appetite decreases, most of low carb dieters consume significantly less calories WITHOUT INTENTIONAL CALORIE RESTRICTION.
+The basis of ketogenic diets, such as the Atkins Diet, is a restriction of carbohydrate-containing foods in favor of fat and protein containing foods, which causes the state of ketosis resulting in a significant decrease in appetite.
+Since appetite decreases, most low carb dieters consume significantly fewer calories WITHOUT INTENTIONAL CALORIE RESTRICTION.

 Is there scientific evidence?

 Study #1 by: Bassett Research Institute in Cooperstown, NY, and Durham (N.C.)
 Veterans Affairs medical center.

 Reported: Proceedings of North American Association for the Study of Obesity, Oct.
 29, 2000, Long Beach, Calif.

 18 obese men and women with 30 or more pounds to lose.